• About Connective

 Those are huge numbers!
 Think about it: How much would a 70% abandon rate affect your current business?
 As you can see, functionality is a critical aspect of web maintenance services.
 Point blank, if you’re not keeping up with software updates, you’re taking a considerable (and unnecessary) risk.

-3. Perform Monthly Backups
+3. Perform monthly backups

 closeup picture of several black hard drives